JustKiet/openagentkit/README.md

 from typing import Annotated

 # Define a tool
-@tool(
-    description="Get the weather of a city", # Define the tool description ) def get_weather(city: Annotated[str, "The city to get the weather of"]): # Each argument must be of type Annotated
+@tool # Wrap the function in a tool decorator to automatically create a schema def get_weather(city: str):
-    """Get the weather of a city"""
+    """Get the weather of a city""" # Always try to add pydoc in the function for better comprehension by LLM

     # Actual implementation here...
     # ...